“Don’t worry, Batman. We can handle things while you’re gone.”

 High atop the Wayne Industries building, a strange trio labored over a stranger device.

-“OK, Man-Bat, just a bit to the right!”
+“Okay, Man-Bat, just a bit to the right!”
 A thin figure dressed in rags gestured to the grotesque figure flying above him, bearing a large glass and metal assembly.
 “These lenses are the last thing to go.
 Now, down, down.”
 He reached up to steady the assembly and align it with the mounting pins below.
 A smile was just visible through his cloth mask as he fit it into place.
 “That’s it!”

 “Thank God!” came a guttural reply from the transformed Kirk Langstrom.
 “That thing weighs close to four hundred pounds, Ragman.”